jvdub/coding-styles/js.md

-# ES6 Coding Style
+# JavaScript Coding Style

-This document is intended to provide consistent and helpful coding convention for ES6 code.
+This document is intended to provide consistent and helpful coding convention for JavaScript code.
+The main focus of this document is around the ES2015 standard, but it does address older standards when applicable.
 It should be usable either in Node/IO.js or in the browser.

-The recommended transpiling tool for ES6 to ES5 is [babel](http://babeljs.io/).
+The recommended transpiling tool for ES2015 to ES5 is [babel](http://babeljs.io/).
 The recommended bundler for the browser is [webpack](https://github.com/webpack/webpack), but [browserify](http://browserify.org/) is also acceptable.

 The recommended text editor is Sublime Text using [babel-sublime](https://github.com/babel/babel-sublime).
-Other editors are acceptable, as long as they have proper ES6 and optionally, JSX support.
+Other editors are acceptable, as long as they have proper ES2015 and optionally, JSX support.

 Instructions denoted as **must**/**must not** are *mandatory*.
 Instructions denoted as **should**/**should not** are *preferred*.